Arceveti/SM64-v2/README.md

 - Tiny Goombas (from THI) always drop their coin (Arceveti) *
 - Leaf particles fall from trees which contain Hoot (Arceveti) *
 - Reimplemented the unused "sad" eye texture for the mother penguin in CCM *
-- Configurable amount of segments for Chain Chomp, Pokey & Wiggler (Arceveti) *

 **Collision/Movement:**
 - Don't fall after a star grab if the floor is too far below Mario (Arceveti) *